truecharts/website/src/content/docs/clustertool/virtual-machines/systemrequirements.md

 :::

+## Recommended System Specifications for Master-only Nodes

+Systems complying with these specifications are suitable for deployment as a master node only, and as such, have lower requirements than those used further down the page.
+This allows for deployment on platforms that are much more compute-starved.

+**CPU:** 4 *Physical* Cores, suitable for deployment on ARM environments such as a Raspberry Pi v4, v5, etc.

+**RAM:** 8GB or more

+**Storage:** SSD or alternatively a high-end, write-durable SD card such as a Samsung Pro Plus or Pro Ultimate, SanDisk Extreme Pro or High/Max Endurance and equivalents.

 ## Minimum System Specifications

 Systems complying with these minimum specifications will be able to run **some** of our apps and may be limited to just a few at the same time.
 Experiences in terms of performance and which apps work may vary.